- 1 Airplane Toys For Toddlers

 5. To avoid screen time

 Some parents may choose to not do any screentime at all.
 Or you may have a younger toddler who you feel isn’t quite ready for screentime.
-In which case, toys become essential and you will want to bring for options for long flights.
+In this case, toys become essential and you will want to bring for options for long flights.

-Toddler Busy Bags
+Packing Toddler Busy Bags for the plane

 I leave space in my diaper bag for one or two larger items but I don’t want to be weighed down.
 (For a full list of what’s in my carry-on bag, click here.)
 The main criteria for selecting a toy or activity for a plane is the size of the item and the average length of time it will keep my toddlers occupied.
 This will be different for each toddler, so you will need to pick which ones you think will be best for your little one.

 Airplane Toys for Toddlers – Top Picks

 Planning for an upcoming flight with a toddler can be stressful.
 Go prepared with space-saving plane toys for toddlers.
 Here are some of the best plane toys for toddlers, pick a few to pack and have a great flight!

 If it’s new, it’s interesting.
 If you are lucky enough to have a dollar store nearby buy a new, small toy or two and surprise your toddler on the flight.

 Magnetic blocks in a travel-friendly pouch make imaginative play easy on-board.
 I find it’s better if my toddler plays with them on their lap instead of on the tray table.
 That way, when they drop the pieces, they will (mostly) land on the seat and you won’t have to keep bending down and searching for pieces under the seat.